UfukTanriverdi8/cfe-research-project/cfe_overview.md

         ]
     }
     ```
     After getting the intersection list from GPT, we can easily calculate relevance and sufficiency scores for each model response.
 Finally, we can also calculate the F1 score as the harmonic mean of relevance and sufficiency.
 All these will be saved to the csv as `gpt_precision`, `gpt_recall` and `gpt_f1_score` columns.

+    **Findings:**

     When we compare these scores with the algorithmic evaluation scores, we see that they don't have any correlation at all.
 If we can rely on GPT evaluations, this means that our algorithmic evaluation method is not sufficient enough to evaluate model responses on this task.
 But if we can't rely on GPT evaluations, then we need to find another way to evaluate model responses.
-This is where human evaluation comes into play.
+Here are the correlation scores:

+    - Spearman correlation of the questions where `simple_conf = True` and `gpt_conf_score > 50`: 0.8417196806214539

+    - Spearman correlation of the questions where `adv_conf = True` and `gpt_conf_score > 50`: 0.8146418627983509

+    - But if we don’t care about the intersection and just focus on the `gpt_conf_score > 50` condition then the correlation score is really low (around 0) for both `simple_metric` and `adv_metric`.

+    These results mean that:
+    - It shows that when we consider the intersection questions, **the algorithmic scores and gpt scores are aligned**.
+    - If we assume the GPT confusion score as the honest representation of the actual confusability, then **the algorithmic confusion labeling is not correct**.
+    - If the GPT confusion score and the F1 score are actually close to what humans would think, then <Mark style="background-color:#519965;">the models are not capable of achieving this task.</Mark>

 3. **Evaluate the Quality of the Clarifications**
     In this step, we will evaluate the quality of the clarifications provided by the model for each mentioned alternative.
 We will ask GPT to rate the clarity, accuracy, and convincingness of each explanation on a scale from 0 to 100.

+### **3.Human Evaluation:**

+We need to prepare a precise human evaluation pipeline.
+This part is under development and will be added soon.

+# Building a Dataset
+If the tested models cannot achieve the task with prompting alone, we will proceed with building a dataset specifically designed for the CFE task.
+This dataset will include questions, correct answers, and high-quality counterfactual explanations that address plausible but incorrect alternatives.
+We will then use this dataset to finetune existing models or test new architectures better suited for the CFE task.